JoshDilipkumarPatel/Cloud-Project/README.md

 Notes:
 - These files were reconstructed from the "Cloud Project Report.pdf" provided earlier.
   See the report for original snippets and context.
 (Report citation: turn1file0).
 - You still need the full Java source (src/, pom.xml).
-The report references a GitHub repo (https://github.com/Aj7Ay/jpetstore-6) as an example.
-If you want, I can try to fetch that repository next (with your permission).
+- The report references a GitHub repo (https://github.com/Aj7Ay/jpetstore-6).
 - To build locally:
     mvn clean package
     docker build -t your-registry/petshop-app:latest .